 Please note: Completing this form does not constitute a formal application to sell at the market.

 RULES AND REGULATIONS

 Insurance: All vendors are required to provide a copy of general and product liability insurance, naming Prescott Farmers Market, Inc., as additionally insured.
-We also highly recommend listing the individual addresses of the markets that you intend to attend.
+We also highly recommend listing the market location address of 900 Iron Springs Rd.
+Prescott, AZ 86305.